TECH7Fox/sip-hass-docs/docs/add-on/guides/doorbell.md

 Compared to the park method, this way all endpoints keep ringing.
 Which could be quite useful if you have a ring group.
 This also makes this method very useful for if you want to call both the sip cards and softphones.

+You can tweak the wait time between tries or the amount of tries.

 ```editorconfig title="extensions.conf"
 exten => s,1,NoOp()
  same => n,Set(COUNT=1)